vtrivedy/voice_adventure/README.md

 ## 🌟 What Makes This Special?

 Imagine stepping into a world where **your voice becomes the controller** and **AI becomes your dungeon master**.
-Voice Adventure Agent isn't just another game—it's a revolutionary storytelling experience that combines:
+Voice Adventure Agent is a fun Choose Your Own Adventure storytelling experience that combines:

 - 🗣️ **Natural Voice Interaction** - Speak your choices, describe your actions, shape your destiny
 - 🎨 **Real-time AI Art Generation** - Watch your story unfold through stunning visuals created by Google's Imagen-3
 - 🎭 **Dynamic Storytelling** - Every adventure is unique, limited only by your imagination
-- ⚡ **Instant Response** - Seamless conversation flow with your AI guide
+- ⚡ **Realtime Response** - Seamless conversation flow with your AI guide
 - 🌍 **Infinite Possibilities** - Medieval quests, space adventures, mystery investigations—you choose!

 ## 🎯 Why This Project Exists